• Skip to primary navigation

 Jump to Recipe

-You can now find many mass produced versions of french onion dip on your grocery store shelves.
-You'll love this greek yogurt dip because it's a low calorie, healthy alternative to the original sour cream version.
+You can now find many mass produced versions of French onion dip on your grocery store shelves.
+You'll love this Greek yogurt version because it's lower in calories, extra creamy, and filled with flavor!

-To round out this healthy appetizer, serve with a vegetable plate filled with celery, carrots, radish slices, and broccoli florets.
-This dip is also fantastic with potato chips!
+Serve Greek yogurt French onion dip with a vegetable plate filled with celery, carrots, radish slices, and broccoli florets.
+It's also fantastic with potato chips and pork rinds.

 Ingredients and substitutions